atajsic/SCA-Wishlist-Notifier/README.md

 ## Introduction

-SCA Wishlist notifier parses your Super Cheap Auto (SCA) Wishlist and sends notifications with pushover when there is a product on sale via pushover.
+SCA Wishlist notifier parses your Super Cheap Auto (SCA) Wishlist and sends notifications with pushover when there is a product on sale.

 ## Getting Started